 One of the struggles of truffle oil is how much truffle is really in the product.
 Most truffle oils taste like truffles but don't actually contain any.
 In fact, most truffle oils on the market use chemicals to make them taste like truffles.
 Again, if you didn't read the text of the lawsuit above you'll see what I'm saying.

 So some truffle oils taste more natural than others.
 So here is the catch: the price has a lot to do with how close this will taste to actual truffles.
 And no we don't know what the natural flavoring is here.

-Since real truffle is expensive and these are pretty decent sized bottles for under $10 I was curious as to how they would be.
-And for comparison you can check out the Truffleist who is a local company who specializes in all things truffle.
+Since real truffle is expensive and these are pretty decent-sized bottles for under $10 I was curious as to how they would be.
+And for comparison, you can check out the Truffleist which is a local company that specializes in all things truffle.
 Their gift sized truffle oil is $10 for 2 ounces.
 However, truffle isn't the last ingredient in their products.
-And yes, the packaging is also eeriely similar as well.
+And yes, the packaging is also eerily similar as well.